What Is HLS Streaming and When Should You Use It [2024 Update]

 HLS video is the current standard for any high-quality video content delivery network.
 It’s widely supported and provides high-definition video with minimal buffering.
 Furthermore, it can run on almost any server and can be viewed on most devices.
 For businesses, broadcasters and content creators today, it’s a dream.

-You should now have a better understanding of how HLS streaming work, its benefits and when to use it.
+You should now have a better understanding of how HLS streaming works, its benefits and when to use it.
 We’ve also outlined the future of HLS streaming technology, the technicalities and its future.
 Ultimately, it’s a huge leap forward in video.
 And with a vast array of live-streaming tools available, such as Dacast’s live-streaming platform, taking advantage of HLS has never been easier.

 Fortunately, you can take advantage right now.
 Dacast is a complete video streaming solution for any business, organization or creator.
 With Dacast’s 14-day free trial, you can try the feature-rich platform and experience the benefits.
 Signing up is quick, easy and requires no commitments.